 - 1. Complete all the steps of the Admissions Process, including payment of nonrefundable application fee. - 2.
-Request that Admissions/Registrars of previously attended colleges send official sealed transcripts directly to Cesar Vallejo College (not issued to students). - 3.
+Request that Admissions/Registrars of previously attended colleges send official transcripts directly to Cesar Vallejo College. - 3.
 Upon request, provide course syllabi or a college catalog to the Admissions Office for use in evaluating courses completed at another institution. - 4.
 Achieve a grade of 2.0 or better. - 5.
-Pay a non-refundable \$50.00 fee for Admission and \$100.00 fee for Registration.
+Pay a non-refundable \$100.00 fee for Registration.